 Having decided to get into puzzles in a more serious manner, Steve joined the Midlands Puzzle Party (MPP) on Facebook ( https://www.facebook.com/groups/306368582822017/ ) and started attending their gatherings, from there he found out about the monthly Camden Puzzle meet (2nd Tuesday of each months 6:30pm, mezzanine floor, Holiday Inn, Camden, London) and the Dutch Cube Day (DCD), all of which he is now a regular attendee at.

 Steve took his 3D printed ‘Barcode Burr’ along to his first MPP, several people there had their own 3D printers and asked for the files, so they could print their own.
-As it wasn’t his own original concept, Steve said that he’s check to see if Lee Krasnow was happy for him to share the designs.
-Lee asked Steve not to share the designs and Steve agreed not to pass them onto anyone.
+As it wasn’t his own original concept, Steve said that he’d check to see if Lee Krasnow was happy for him to share the designs.
+Lee asked him not to share the designs, so Steve agreed not to pass them onto anyone.
 As a thank you for keeping the designs to himself, Lee gave Steve permission to make and distribute a limited number of ‘Barcode Burrs’.

-As a result of joining MPP, Steve’s meagre puzzle collection has grown, quite a bit.
+As a result of joining MPP, Steve’s meagre collection has grown, quite a bit and now includes one of Lee Kraznow’s original ‘Barcode Burr’ puzzles.
 He’s now had to commission a friend (Viv Mitchel) to make him a special puzzle cabinet to house the collection.
-Viv has done a great job in designing the cabinet to look like a packing puzzle (you can see the design on her website - http://every-inch.co.uk/).
-I’ll post a photograph on here once it’s completed and installed.
+Viv did a great job in designing the cabinet to look like a packing puzzle (you can see the design on her website – http://every-inch.co.uk/).

-The cabinet made by Viv Mitchel is now assembled and populated with puzzles.
+The cabinet made by Viv Mitchel is soon filled with puzzles, now there are puzzles stacked on puzzles.